zeynepsaka/graphs-LAC/LAC/README.md

 # README
 The source code in this repository is intended to simulate an out of core graph processing where the graph is laid out in pages on disk and memory cache fetches pages on demand.
 The objective is to compare Locality Aware Cache Replacement Policy (LAC) against GCLOCK while running various traversal queries.

-First run build.sh to compile the binary.
+1. Run ./build.sh to compile binary.
+2. Set parameters in run_LACVertex.sh.

-After the parameters are set in run_LAC.sh file, the simulation can be run as ./run_LAC.sh
+3. The simulation can be run as ./run_LACVertex.sh

 ## Parameter Setting